randolphgamo/randolphgamo/README.md

 - 👋 Hi, I’m @randolphgamo
 - I am constantly learning.
-I am sure, I don't know.
+I try to solve human problems using software.
 - Here's my creed:
 - 🌱 Successful people start before they feel ready| Permit yourself to write junk | Produce the 1st draft as quickly as possible.
 You can always optimize after | Don't be afraid to make mistakes